nicklockwood/layout/README.md

 	<UILabel>This is a pretty <b>bold</b> solution</UILabel>

 Any lowercase tags are interpreted as HTML markup instead of a `UIView` class.
-This  relies on the built-in `NSMutableAttributedString` HTML parser, which only supports a very minimal subset of HTML, however the following tags are all supported:
+This  relies on the built-in `NSMutableAttributedString` HTML parser, which only supports a very minimal subset of HTML, however the following tags are supported:

 	<p>, // paragraph
-	<h1>, <h2>, etc // heading
+	<h1> ... <h6> // heading
 	<b>, <strong> // bold
 	<i>, <em> // italic
 	<u> // underlined
+	<strike> // strikethrough
 	<ol>, <li> // ordered list
 	<ul>, <li> // unordered list
 	<br/> // linebreak
+	<sub // subscript
+	<sup> // superscript
+	<center> // centered text

 And as with regular text attributes, inline HTML can contain embedded expressions, which can themselves contain either attributed or non-attributed string variables or constants:

 	<UILabel>Hello <b>{name}</b></UILabel>

 ## Optionals

 There is currently very limited support for optionals in expressions.
 There is no way to specify that an expression's return value is optional, and so returning `nil` from an expression is usually an error.
-There are two exceptions to this:
+There are a few exceptions to this:

 1. Returning nil from a String expression will return an empty string
 2. Returning nil from a UIImage expression will return a blank image with zero width/height
+3. Returning nil for a delegate or other protocol property is permitted to override the default binding behavior

 The reason for these specific exceptions is that passing a nil image or text to a component is a common approach in UIKit for indicating that a given element is not needed, and by allowing nil values for these types, we avoid the need to pass additional flags into the component to mark these as unused.